MOUNTAIN MAN TRIATHLON: SPRINT & OLYMPIC

 Time to make plans!
 July 9, 2017

 Could be a little cool in the early morning for Phoenix types, but for all others: perfect for racing.
-The Flagstaff monsoon season should also be through, but check the local weather forecast for rain.
+Low 80’s for the high and it’s been dry and clear, but check the local weather forecast for rain.

 Packet Pick Up and/or Late Registration

-Friday 7/7 No info sessions, no maps just a quick pick up and run.
+Friday 7/7 NEW THIS YEAR: Friday packet pick up will be at Pay-N-Take located in downtown Flagstaff from 3:00-6:00PM.
+No info sessions, no maps just a quick pick up and run.
 All athletes must present a picture ID to pick up their packet.
 You can only get your own packet, not any other competitors packet.
+It is a Flagstaff First Friday Artwalk Event, so pick up your packet and enjoy events downtown.

-Saturday 7/8 at race site (Upper Lake Mary Day Use Area/Docks) with an EXPO.
-All athletes must present a picture ID to pick up their packet.
-You can only get your own packet, not any other competitor’s packet.
-All timing chip pick up is on race morning.
-There will be an information session.
 For the one or two who can’t make it, please get your packet on event morning at least 45 minutes prior to the start of your event.
 Your triathlon club is welcome to set up a tent next to the transition area.
-PARKING: Either park in the day use area (all day pass for $8), or park completely off of the pavement along the road.
+PARKING FOR PACKET PICK UP AND RACE DAY: If there are spots available (first come first serve), then we recommend parking in the day use area (all day pass for $8).
+You can also park along the road, but be sure to park completely off of the pavement/asphalt.
 Do not park in any areas with “No Parking” signs posted.
+This is for the safety of participants, spectators, and drivers.
+Citations may be given to those in violation.

 No race day registration.